kumar776/Midterm/README.md

 ### Create Operation:
                     First we create the website front hand profile and its instruments like table, form, buttons and complete font hand.
-Here you can see my website fronthand
+Here you can see my website fronthand and here [Create](create.txt) is code

 ![](fronthand.PNG)